 If you never take time to stop and give yourself the loving attention you need, it’s very likely that your hormonal balance will suffer.
 Self-care is more than a massage or manicure once in a while.
 You deserve attention every single day, in whatever form makes you feel happy and at peace.

-Whether your love spending time in nature, dancing, singing, writing, socializing with friends, or reading a good book purely for pleasure, it’s crucial to find time every single day to pursue your passions — whatever they are!
+Whether you love spending time in nature, dancing, singing, writing, socializing with friends, or reading a good book purely for pleasure, it’s crucial to find time every single day to pursue your passions — whatever they are!

-5. Be Mindful and Present
+5. Be mindful and present

 Setting up a daily mindfulness practice – even for five minutes – can help you stop and take notice of the choices you are making all day long.

 I’m not trying to make light of the hard work it takes to be sure your hormones are working for you instead of against you.
 Trust me, I know from personal experience how difficult it can be to stop and alter the course of your life.
-But with a few lifestyle changes and attention to hormonal balance, you can create a life you love.
-I’m here to help every step of the way!
+But I know it can be done!

 Resources: